Commercial and Residential Glass Installer and Manufacturer Resource

 triple glazing insulated glass unit

 An insulated glass unit is made with multiple panes of glass separated by a spacer, filled with air or inert gas to provide insulation, and sealed.
+A double-pane IGU consists of two glass panes separated by a spacer.
+A triple-pane IGU is made with three panes of glass to add an extra layer of insulation and improve noise reduction.

 Aside from the number of panes comprising the unit, the main difference between a double or triple-pane IGU is the level of insulation.
 The more insulated glass panels in a window, the better its durability, noise reduction, and energy efficiency properties.